2) TokenBridge oracle instances

 This command will run the following actions on the target node:

-and send logs produced by the oracle workers to the remote log server - configure the service
+• configure syslog to store docker logs in /var/log/docker/ and send logs produced by the oracle workers to the remote log server

 After deployment completion all oracle workers, Radis DB and RabbitMQ will start automatically.
 Their log messages must appear on the remote log server.